tobi-spec/COVID_Statistics_Germany/README.md

 install requirements.txt
 run COVID_scraper.py
 run COVID_analyzer.py
-A chart with the coruses of daily infections, occupancy od intensiv care untits and daily deaths will occure All data refers to the COVID-19 pandamic in germany
+A chart with the coruses of daily infections, occupancy od intensiv care untits and daily deaths will occure.
+All data refers to the COVID-19 pandamic in germany

 -------------------------